aws-samples/aws-terraform-pipeline/README.md

 ## Best Practices

 The CodeBuild execution role is highly privileged as this pattern is designed for a wide audience to deploy any resource to an AWS account.
-You may want to reduce the scope of the role and define specific services or actions, depending on your requirements.
+It assumes there are strong organizational controls in place and good segregation practices at the AWS account level.

 Permissions to your CodeCommit repository, CodeBuild projects, and CodePipeline pipeline should be tightly controlled.
 Here are some ideas:
 - [Specify approval permission for specific pipelines and approval actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/approvals-iam-permissions.html#approvals-iam-permissions-limited).